kristencai/dlfinal/README.md

 * run: ``` cd /home/<cs login>/~/dlfinal```

 ## Rationale:
-most gpus that we have access to won't be able to run this model with the given preprocessed data. as such, we use the following commands to access Brown's gpu stack:
+most gpus that we have access to won't be able to run this model with the given preprocessed data. as such, we use the following commands to access Brown CS's gpu stack:
 ### Running on the stack:
 * ```qsub -l gpus=1 -l gmem=24 -o /home/<cs login>/~/dlfinal/out.txt -e  /home/<cs login>/~/dlfinal/error.txt run.sh ```
 * make sure that each task you feed to the stack has a different output file